Homotopical Intersection Theory, III: multi-relative intersection problems: Language

 \subsection{Fiberwise smash product}

-Given objects $Y,Z \in \cal T(X)$, we have the fiber product $Y \times_X Z \in \cal T(X)$ which is given as the limit of the diagram $Y \to X \leftarrow Z$.
-If $Y,Z \in \cal R(X)$, the (fiberwise) wedge $Y \vee_X Z$ is the object of $\cal R(X)$ given by the pushout of the inclusions $Y \supset X \subset Z$.
+Given objects $Y,Z \in \cal T(X)$, we have the fiber product $Y \times_X Z \in \cal T(X)$ which is defined as the limit of the diagram $Y \to X \leftarrow Z$.
+If $Y,Z \in \cal R(X)$, the fiberwise wedge (or coproduct) $Y \vee_X Z$ is the object of $\cal R(X)$ given by the pushout of the inclusions $Y \supset X \subset Z$.
 The {\it (internal fiberwise) smash product} is the object $Y\smsh_X Z$ given by the pushout of the diagram $X \leftarrow Y \vee_X Z \subset Y \times_X Z$.
-As is usual with most functors in the model category theoretic setting, this construction needs to be suitably derived to have a meaningful homotopy type.
+As is usual with most functors in the model category theoretic setting, this construction needs to be suitably derived to have a meaningful homotopy type (in this instance $Y$ and $Z$ should be made fibrant and cofibrant).
 To avoid notational clutter, we will be intentionally sloppy: we will write the underived smash product but the reader should understand that it needs to be derived to have a sensible homotopy theoretic meaning.

-There is also an {\it external} version of the above.
-Suppose That $A\in \cal R(X)$ and $B \in \cal R(Y)$.
-Then the colimit of the diagram